chadbeaudin/velotron_converter/README.md

 # Velotron to Strava Converter

-This utility monitors a directory for RacerMate Velotron `.pwx` files and automatically converts them to Strava-compatible `.tcx` files.
+This utility monitors a directory for RacerMate Velotron `.pwx` files and automatically converts them to Strava-compatible `.tcx` and `.fit` files.

 ## Setup